 At the base of five structural columns in this mezzanine area, Chin fashioned stainless-steel cones that feature patterns based on “Council Fire” badges, masonic symbols reimagined by 18th-century Iroquois blacksmiths.
 The cones light up when trains arrive, signaling passengers and re-creating the warm glow of campfires.
 Some of the tile patterns along nearby walls are shaped like rising smoke as if to highlight those “flames.”

 The artwork is one of several key locations representative of New York’s contemporary Native American art movement in our neighborhoods.
-Jemison, a member of Heron Clan-Seneca, helped craft the station’s tile patterns and was a leader in that movement locally.
+Jemison, a member of Heron Clan-Seneca, helped craft the station’s tile patterns and was a co-founder of the New York’s Contemporary Native American art movement.
 He was also one of the first curators for the influential gallery at the American Indian Community House.
+Prior to holding this position, Jemison participated in a 1971 exhibition at the Museum of the American Indian, Heye Foundation located at 155th Street and Broadway.
+This exhibition also included work from George Morrison, Fritz Scholder, Neil Parsons, and Lloyd Oxendine.
 In 1984, he co-curated the first comprehensive exhibition of photography by Native Americans in the United States when AICH was located at 164 Mercer Street, just south of Houston Street.
 The community center also called 842 Broadway at East 13th Street, a building no longer extant, home in the late 1980s.

 Learn more about the Native American art movement in our neighborhoods here.